john-ivan/Codesmith-Ping-Pong/readme.md

-# React + Flux + Auth0
+# React Ping Pong Database

-This repo goes along with the [tutorial at Scotch.io](https://scotch.io/tutorials/build-a-react-flux-app-with-user-authentication) and shows how to create a React + Flux app that calls an API and authenticates users with Auth0.
+This repo is based on the [tutorial at Scotch.io](https://scotch.io/tutorials/build-a-react-flux-app-with-user-authentication)
+I played around and made some tweaks to the code to pull from a database.

 ## Installation and Running the App